 Figure 11.
 Interactions that happen during the management of a service order between the Marketplace, the Service Order management and the SLA/OLA management tools with the EGI IMS processes and databases.

+The Customer Relationship Management (CRM) and the Service Level Management (SLM) are the two processes of the EGI IMS involved in service order management.
+They are shortly described below:

+Customer Relationship Management (CRM): The goals of this process are:

+Turn prospective customers into active users of EGI services by configuring/integrating/developing relevant components and new services (accessing services though a VO SLA).

+Direct users to ready use services and configurations to satisfy service orders (accessing services through Corporate SLA).

+Supporting the customers in reaching long-term operational setups at EGI Service Providers (securing resources through SLA-OLAs using the SLM process).

+Maintaining a good relationship with active customers (regular satisfaction and service reviews; handling complaints).

+Service Level Management (SLM): The primary purpose of this process is to maintain a service catalogue, and to define, agree and monitor service levels with customers by establishing meaningful service level agreements (SLAs), supportive operation level agreements (OLAs) and underpinning agreements (UA).

-A detailed description of all the processes and steps to manage a service order according to the EGI IMS is shown in Figure 16.
-The complexity of such a workflow requires the creation of as much automation as possible to make the customer support effective.
-There is already a defined and implemented a workflow that with minimal human intervention allows processing of orders for AoDs, which is described later in this section.
+The complexity of all the processes and steps to manage a service order according to the EGI IMS requires the creation of as much automation as possible to make the customer support effective.
+A workflow, which with minimal human intervention allows processing of orders for AoDs was already defined and implemented.
+It is described later in this section.

 Automations that serve other order typologies will be defined and implemented gradually.
 EGI tools will be enriched with new features as needed.
 For example, it is already planned to integrate e-Grant as backend system for SLA/OLA management into the Operations Portal, which then provides the remaining building block to fully implement the service order management workflow.